smykhailevskyi/c_plus_plus_interview/books/readme.md

 "More Exceptional C++: 40 New Engineering Puzzles, Programming Problems, and Solutions", by Herb Sutter\
 "Exceptional C++ Style: 40 New Engineering Puzzles, Programming Problems, and Solutions", by Herb Sutter

+"Concurrency with Modern C++", by Rainer Grimm\
+"C++ Core Guidelines: Best Practices for Modern C++", by Rainer Grimm\
+"The C++20 Standart Library", by Rainer Grimm\
+"C++20 Get the Details", by Rainer Grimm

+"Effective STL", by Scott Meyers\
+"Effective C++", by Scott Meyers\
+"More Effective C++", by Scott Meyers\
+"Effective Modern C++", by Scott Meyers

+"C++ Concurrency in Action", by Anthony Williams